zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Jackie says, “Umm…I guess I’ll take that, too.”
 Of course, the  insurance agent is trying to sell her as much insurance as possible.
 The ag ent says, “And I don’t think you can do without medical payments insurance.”
 The  expression “can’t do without” means that you must have something.
 “Medical payments insurance” is money that is paid for your medical expenses and for the o ther people who may have been in your car if there is an accident and they are  injured, if they break their leg or their arm for example.

-The agent says, “It pays for your medical bills and those o f your passengers (the other people in the car) in case of an accident.
+The agent says, “It pays for your medical bills and those of your passengers (the other people in the car) in case of an accident.
 Shoul d I get you a quote for all of this coverage?”
 Jackie says, “Why don’t you hold off on tha t?”
 To “hold off on (something)” is a phrasal verb meaning to wait to do som ething, to delay something.
 So, Jackie’s saying no, I don’t want a quote r ight now, let’s do that later.
 “I’m not sure how I’m going to pay for all t hat and buy gas, too!”
 She

  doesn’t know if she’ll have the money to pay for all of these different kinds of insurance.